UD Almería: History

 On 2 August 2019, Turki Al-Sheikh became the owner of the club, replacing Alfonso García Gabarrón.
 He appointed Mohamed El Assy as general director, Dario Drudi as sporting director, who replaced Miguel Ángel Corona, and manager Óscar Fernández was replaced by Pedro Emanuel.
 On 5 November 2019, it was announced Guti replaced Emanuel.
 On 26 June 2020, he was ceased and replaced by Mario Silva, who was himself replaced by José Gomes on 27 July.

 In August 2021, UD Almería (Mohamed El Assy) and the Ayuntamiento de Almería (Ramón Fernández-Pacheco Monterreal) agreed to a lease on the operation of the municipally owned Estadio de los Juegos Mediterráneos for a 25-year period.
 In June 2022, the club achieved promotion to the first division by sealing a 1st position in the table, respectively, on the very last match day of the season, after spending seven years in the second tier.

 In the 2023–24 season, UD Almería started the season with record of 28 league games without a win between 11 August 2023 to 11 March 2024.
 At last, the club secured a victory against Las Palmas οn 17 March 2024.
 However, they were relegated to second division after a 1–3 loss to Getafe on 27 April 2024, ending their two-year stay in top tier.

 In May 2025, UD Almería underwent a significant ownership change, with Saudi investment consortium SMC Group, led by Mohammed Al-Khereiji, acquiring the club from Turki Al-Sheikh.
+On 26 February 2026, Portuguese footballer Cristiano Ronaldo acquired 25% stake in the club through CR7 Sports Investments.